Nikhi-coder/Nikhil-coder.github.io/README.md

 *Here is some information about it*

+*There are
-*There arefunctions every Excel user should know.*
+functions every Excel user should know.*

 *1) The SUM Function*
 Excel’s SUM function adds values.
 In the screenshot below, I entered the function =SUM(B4:B7).
 This will add up all of the numbers in cells B4 through B7.